PennyLane: Automatic differentiation of hybrid quantum-classical computations: Computing gradients

 \subsubsection{Analytic derivatives}

 Recent advances in the quantum machine learning literature \cite{guerreschi2017practical, farhi2018classification, mitarai2018quantum, schuld2018circuit} have suggested ways to estimate analytic derivatives by computing linear combinations of different quantum circuits.
-These rules are summarized and extended in a companion paper \cite{schuld2018gradients}, which provides the theoretical foundation for derivative computations in PennyLane.
-In a nutshell, PennyLane makes two circuit evaluations, taking place at shifted parameters, in order to compute analytic derivatives.
-This recipe works for qubit gates of the form $e^{-i \mu P}$, where the Hermitian generator~$P$ has only two unique eigenvalues (which includes e.g., all single-qubit rotation gates), as well as continuous-variable circuits with Gaussian operations\footnote{For cases that do not fall into the above two categories, using an ancilla may provide an alternate strategy to evaluate derivatives \cite{schuld2018gradients}.
-This option is not currently implemented in PennyLane.}.
+These rules are summarized and extended for arbitrary single-frequency operators in a companion paper \cite{schuld2018gradients}, and extended to operators of arbitrary frequencies in \cite{wierichs2021general}.
+This result provides the theoretical foundation for derivative computations in PennyLane.
+In a nutshell, PennyLane makes multiple circuit evaluations, taking place at shifted parameters, in order to compute analytic derivatives.
+This recipe works for single-parameter qubit gates of the form $e^{iGx}$, where the Hermitian generator~$G$ has an equidistant frequency spectrum (which includes e.g., all common qubit parametrized gates), as well as continuous-variable circuits with Gaussian operations\footnote{For cases that do not fall into the above two categories, various extensions are available.
+These include shift rules for gates with non-equidistant generator frequencies \cite{wierichs2021general}, stochastic parameter-shift rules for multi-parameter gates \cite{banchi2021measuring}, and a Hadamard test-based approach that requires an auxiliary qubit \cite{schuld2018gradients}.
+These extensions are not currently implemented in PennyLane.}.

 If $f(\inp; \vars) = f(\mu)$ is the output of the quantum node, we have